 - An actual number.
 It's sometimes oddly specific or, more often, doesn't fit the scale (as in, more than ten or less than one).

-- Not even a number, or left unanswered for rhetorical reasons.
+- Not even a number (in which case it overlaps with Counting to Potato), or left unanswered for rhetorical reasons.

 Examples of an actual number:

-- Doomguy of Doom, under the effect of a berserker pack, rates himself "12.0 on a 10.0 scale of badness".
+- Doomguy of Doom, under the effect of a berserker pack, rates himself "12.0 on a 10.0 scale of badassness".

 - Selfie, the boss Saperstein asks his employees to rate how close they feel to each other, trying to encourage closeness among his work family.
 Eliza gets a zero from a coworker (and zoned out on her phone during the meeting anyway) and spends the rest of the episode trying to work on fixing that.
 During his own work friendship hijinks, Henry ends up getting a zero as well (causing Eliza to butt in and elbow him, laughing that they got the same) By the end, she tells Henry she feels a six for him, and he says a 4.7, rounding up to 5, showing their growing closeness.

-- Friends: Chandler snarked at Joy who was over thirty and thought he could pull a teenager on a commercial.
+- Friends: Chandler snarked at Joey who was over thirty and thought he could pull a teenager on a commercial.